-Always remember to check and re-check that your bikes are mounted securely before you start your drive.
+Yes, the bikes will be safe if they’re securely mounted.
+But don’t leave anything to chance.
+Always remember to check and re-check before you start your drive.

-If possible, always go for reputable bike rack brands as they’re better built with high quality materials.
+If possible, always go for reputable bike rack brands as they’re better built with high-quality materials.

-2. Can bike racks be stolen?
+Can bike racks be stolen?

-Mid to premium models usually come with a two locks; one to lock the rack to the vehicle, and the other the bike to the rack.
+Mid to premium models usually come with two locks; one to lock the rack to the vehicle, and the other the bike to the rack.

 Which type of racks are suitable for SUV?